KaykCaputo/YotubeMscToSpotify/README.md

 ## 💡 Why Use This?

 Sharing music across platforms can be a pain.
 This tool removes that friction — no logins, no complexity.
 Just paste and go.
-Ideal for:

-- Music curators
-- Content creators
-- Friends sharing tracks across platforms
+Ideal for friends sharing tracks across platforms

 ---